President Donald Trump isn’t on the ballot this November, but both Democrats and Republicans are acting like he is.

 Who are my candidates in the midterm elections?

 There are plenty of toss-up races to keep an eye on this November.
 Republican Nevada Sen. Dean Heller is in a neck-and-neck race with Democratic Rep. Jacky Rosen.
 In Missouri, GOP state Attorney General Josh Hawley is looking to unseat Democratic Senator Claire McCaskill, capitalizing on support from Trump, who won Missouri by a wide margin during the 2016 election.
-In Florida, Democratic Sen. Bill Nelson is facing a serious challenge from Gov. Rick Scott, who has been been releasing television ads and campaigning since April.
+In Florida, Democratic Sen. Bill Nelson is facing a serious challenge from Gov. Rick Scott, who has been releasing television ads and campaigning since April.
 Polls for all these races have the candidates in a dead heat, meaning many of the races will come down to turnout.